thindil/steamsky/README.md

 You can set game directories by starting parameters.
 Possible options are:

 * --datadir=[directory] set directory where all game data files (and directories like ships, items, etc.) are.
-Example: `./steamsky --datadir=/home/user/game/tmp`.
+Example: `./steamsky.sh --datadir=/home/user/game/tmp`.
 Default value is *data/*

 * --savedir=[directory] set directory where game (or logs) will be saved.
 Game must have write permission to this directory.
-Example: `./steamsky --savedir=/home/user/.saves`.
+Example: `./steamsky.sh --savedir=/home/user/.saves`.
 Default value is *data/saves/*

 * --docdir=[directory] set directory where game documentation is (at this moment important only for license and changelog files).
-Example `./steamsky --docdir=/usr/share/steamsky/doc`.
+Example `./steamsky.sh --docdir=/usr/share/steamsky/doc`.
 Default value is *doc/*.

-* --libdir=[directory] set directory where libraries needed for game are (this works only on Linux).
-Example `./steamsky --libdir=/lib`.
-Default value is *../lib/*.

 * --etcdir=[directory] set directory where are GTK config files are (this works only on Linux).
 Path must be absolute to file `steamsky`.
-Example `./steamsky --etcdir=/home/user/tmp/etc`.
+Example `./steamsky.sh --etcdir=/home/user/tmp/etc`.
 Default value is *[path to game directory]/etc/*.

 * --sharedir=[directory] set directory where are GTK icons files are (this works only on Linux).
 Path must be absolute to file `steamsky`.
-Example `./steamsky --sharedir=/home/user/tmp/share`.
+Example `./steamsky.sh --sharedir=/home/user/tmp/share`.
 Default value is *[path to game directory]/share/*.

-Of course, you can set all parameters together: `./steamsky --datadir=somedir/ --savedir=otherdir/ --docdir=anotherdir/`
+Of course, you can set all parameters together: `./steamsky.sh --datadir=somedir/ --savedir=otherdir/ --docdir=anotherdir/`

 Paths to directories can be absolute or relative where file `steamsky` is.
-For Windows, use `steamsky.exe` instead `./steamsky`.
+For Windows, use `steamsky.exe` instead `./steamsky.sh`.

 ## Modding Support
 For detailed informations about modifying various game elements or debugging